dimitri6degres/ekoz-minidacdsp/README.md

 What i did is just DIY, even if it doesn't work too badly...
 it's enough for me, but surely not enough for sharing.
 (I'd never use raspberry, python, bluetooth before this project)
-So i need now anyone who has python knowledge to re-write the python script,
+So it's should be nice if anyone who has python knowledge can re-write the python script,
-sound engineers to get better compressor / audio settings,
+sound engineers help to get better compressor / audio settings,
 a raspberry/linux expert to rewrite the install script,
 a swift coder to improve the ios app,
-a android coder to make it available for all, maybe a web coder to make a web version.
+a android coder to make it available for all, maybe a web coder to make a web version...
 (And somebody to re-write all what you read, because i've got a quite bad english…)

 ## how to get an ekoz-minidacsdsp?